VladanR/PokemonApp/README.md

                                             POKEMON APP

 This is a simple App made to showcase iOS development and Swift skills, built using the Model-View-ViewModel (MVVM) architecture pattern.
-The app utilizes the PokeAPI to fetch and display information about Pokémon.
+The app utilizes https://pokeapi.co to fetch and display information about Pokémon.
 It employs URLSession for networking tasks and Kingfisher for image loading and caching.

 Implementation Choices: